ghostbuster91/miscellaneous/scala-build-ecosystem-cheat-sheet.md

 ## Purpose
-It helped my to structure my knowledge and identify gaps in it but I hope that others, especially newcomers, could use this cheet sheet as a guide in this, not so small, labyrinth of tools.
+It helped my to structure my knowledge and identify gaps in it, but I hope that others, especially newcomers, could use this cheat sheet as a guide in this, not so small, labyrinth of tools.

 ## Build tools